 Yes.
 Depression qualifies for a VA disability rating when it is service-connected and supported by medical evidence.

-Once service connection is established, the depression VA disability rating is based on the level of occupational and social impairment documented in the record, not on how long the condition has existed or how distressing it feels subjectively.
+Once service connection is established, the depression VA disability rating is based on the level of occupational and social impairment documented in the record, What changes the outcome is how thoroughly the record explains day to day functioning, symptom persistence, and impact on work and relationships.

 Ways the VA Uses to Connect Depression to Service